denevell/Natch/README.md

 * Allow primary key in delete to be a Long etc
 * Disallow delete on entities in some cases
 * Check non-null ids in production table

+## Later

 * See if gcm is still working in dev
-* Get a single post but paginate on a sub collection

-## Later
+* Paginate on multiple collections in entity
 * Make user service generator give a better logging name so as not to conflict
-* Some services generator squashing the loader file
 * Fix multiple paths etc in testutils
 * Make adding a post with a non existent post id an error
 * Stop directory listing
 * Should probably return post id in add post
+* See if edit and updating a post should change their parent's modification date
 * Return thread id in add thread
 * Go back to test thread title in single post
 * And listing subject and tags on listing posts